-When the borrower has accepted his/her loan, it takes three months until a new application can be set up, provided that the three first instalments of the previous loan have been paid.
-A borrower can have maximum three active loans or an aggregate loan capital of maximum 10,000 Euros.
+When the borrower has accepted his/her loan, it takes six months until a new application can be set up, provided that the six first instalments of the previous loan have been paid.
+A borrower can have maximum two active loans or an aggregate loan capital of maximum 10,000 Euros.
 If a loan application is not fully financed, the lenders may grant the borrower a loan with a lower capital than the one applied for.

 The details in the loan calculator at the application stage are always an estimate of the loan applied for.
 The final loan details such as amount, interest, repayment time and the size of the instalment are clarified in the loan offer sent by e-mail to the person who applies for a loan.
 At the application stage, the borrower may select a loan period of 2-5 years.
 The aim is to keep the monthly instalment at the same level as was applied for.
 If the instalment amount would increase to more than 20% of what was applied for the loan period will be extended.
 The loan period will be no longer than 7 years.

 Fixura reserves the right to prevent a person from borrowing or to remove an existing loan application.
 For security reasons and to maintain anonymity, Fixura reserves the right to change and/or remove user names or other public information from the profile.

 1.2 Fees payable by the borrower, due date of the loans and sales